Dr. Robert Hart Baker, director emeritus

 Dr. Baker's orchestras have appeared in Boston Symphony Hall, Carnegie Hall, Avery Fisher Hall, Alice Tully Hall, Radio City Music Hall, and the Kennedy Center .
 He has also been choral director for the Macy's New York Holiday Concerts broadcast by NBC-TV.

-In addition to serving as Music Director of the Harrisburg Choral Society, Dr. Baker conducts the St. Louis (MO) Philharmonic Orchestra, and the Asheville (NC) Lyric Opera.
+Dr. Baker conducts the St. Louis (MO) Philharmonic Orchestra, and the Asheville (NC) Lyric Opera.

 An accomplished oboeist, Dr. Baker resides in St. Louis with his wife, flutist Barbra Baker.
 They raise Andalusian horses.